Ted Lieu

-Having emigrated from Taiwan at age 3, Lieu is one of 18 members of Congress who are naturalized U.S. citizens.
+Having emigrated from Taiwan at age 3, Lieu is a Taiwanese American who is one of few members of Congress who are naturalized U.S. citizens.
+He graduated with two degrees from Stanford University and earned his Juris Doctor degree from Georgetown University.
 He represented the 28th district in the California State Senate from 2011 to 2014, after being elected to fill the seat of deceased Senator Jenny Oropeza.
-From 2005 to 2010 he was a California State Assemblyman, representing the 53rd district, after being elected to fill the seat of deceased Assemblyman Mike Gordon.
+From 2005 to 2010 he was a California state assemblyman, representing the 53rd district, after being elected to fill the seat of deceased assemblyman Mike Gordon.

 Lieu served on active duty with the United States Air Force Judge Advocate General's Corps from 1995 to 1999.
 From 2000 to 2021 he served in the Air Force Reserve Command, and he attained the rank of colonel in 2015.
-House Democratic Leader Nancy Pelosi appointed Lieu Assistant whip of the 115th Congress in 2017.
-He has been Vice Chair of the House Democratic Caucus since 2023.
+House Democratic leader Nancy Pelosi appointed Lieu assistant whip of the 115th Congress in 2017.
+He has been vice chair of the House Democratic Caucus since 2023.

 Early life and education

-Lieu was born in Taipei, Taiwan.
-At age three, he immigrated with his family to Cleveland, Ohio.
-In 1987, he graduated from Saint Ignatius High School.
+Lieu was born in 1969 in Taipei, Taiwan.
+His family immigrated to the United States when he was three years old, settling in Cleveland, Ohio.

-In 1991, Lieu earned a Bachelor of Science in computer science and Bachelor of Arts in political science from Stanford University.
-While there, he became a member of Sigma Alpha Mu fraternity.
-He went on to Georgetown University Law Center, receiving a Juris Doctor degree and graduating magna cum laude in 1994.
-At law school, Lieu was the editor-in-chief of the Georgetown Law Journal, and received four American Jurisprudence awards.
+After graduating from Saint Ignatius High School in 1987, Lieu studied computer science and political science at Stanford University, where he was a member of Sigma Alpha Mu fraternity and received a Bachelor of Science in computer science and a Bachelor of Arts in political science in 1991.
+He then attended Georgetown University Law Center, becoming editor-in-chief of the Georgetown Law Journal and graduating in 1994 with a Juris Doctor, magna cum laude.

 Early career

-Lieu served as a law clerk to Judge Thomas Tang of the United States Court of Appeals for the Ninth Circuit.
+After law school, Lieu served as a law clerk to Judge Thomas Tang of the U.S. Court of Appeals for the Ninth Circuit from 1994 to 1995.

 Lieu joined the United States Air Force in 1995 and served four years on active duty as a member of the Judge Advocate General's Corps.
 As a military prosecutor and adviser to commanders, he has received various awards and medals for his service, both abroad and locally, including the Meritorious Service Medal with one Oak Leaf Cluster, the Air Force Commendation Medal, and the Humanitarian Service Medal.
-Lieu served in the Air Force Reserve from 2000 to 2021, and he was promoted to colonel in December 2015.
+Lieu continued to serve in the Air Force Reserve from 2000 to 2021; in this capacity, he was promoted to his terminal rank of colonel in December 2015.